tandeshao/tp/docs/DeveloperGuide.md

 ### 7.3.
 Editing a person

-1. Editing a person's attributes while all persons are being shown <br><br>
+1. Editing a person's attributes while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list. <br><br>
+Multiple persons in the list.

     2. Test case: `edit 1 n/Bob` <br>
        Expected: First contact's name is edited to "Bob".
-Details of the edited contact shown in the status message and the detailed person display. <br><br>
+Details of the edited contact shown in the status message and the detailed person display.

     3. Test case: `edit 1 p/98765432` <br>
        Expected: First contact's phone is edited to "98765432".
-Details of the edited contact shown in the status message and the detailed person display. <br><br>
+Details of the edited contact shown in the status message and the detailed person display.

     4. Test case: `edit 1 e/example@example.com` <br>
        Expected: First contact's email is edited to "example@example.com".
-Details of the edited contact shown in the status message and the detailed person display. <br><br>
+Details of the edited contact shown in the status message and the detailed person display.

     5. Test case: `edit 1 a/123 street` <br>
        Expected: First contact's address is edited to "123 street".
-Details of the edited contact shown in the status message and the detailed person display. <br><br>
+Details of the edited contact shown in the status message and the detailed person display.

     6. Test case: `edit 1 c/` <br>
        Expected: First contact's contacted date is edited to "Not contacted".
-Details of the edited contact shown in the status message and the detailed person display. <br><br>
+Details of the edited contact shown in the status message and the detailed person display.

     7. Test case: `edit 1 c/01-01-2020` <br>
        Expected: First contact's contacted date is edited to "Last contacted on 01-01-2020".
-Details of the edited contact shown in the status message and the detailed person display. <br><br>
+Details of the edited contact shown in the status message and the detailed person display.

     8. Test case: `edit 1 m/`<br>
        Expected: First contact's memo is cleared.
-Details of the edited contact shown in the status message and the detailed person display. <br><br>
+Details of the edited contact shown in the status message and the detailed person display.

     9. Test case: `edit 1 m/Avid hiker`<br>
        Expected: First contact's memo is edited to "Avid hiker".
-Details of the edited contact shown in the status message and the detailed person display. <br><br>
+Details of the edited contact shown in the status message and the detailed person display.

     10. Test case: `edit 1 t/`<br>
         Expected: First contact's tags are cleared.
-Details of the edited contact shown in the status message and the detailed person display. <br><br>
+Details of the edited contact shown in the status message and the detailed person display.

     11. Test case: `edit 1 t/friend t/colleague`<br>
         Expected: First contact's tags are edited to "friend" and "colleague".
-Details of the edited contact shown in the status message and the detailed person display. <br><br>
+Details of the edited contact shown in the status message and the detailed person display.

     12. Other incorrect edit commands to try: `edit`, `edit 1 bob`, `edit x m/Avid hiker` (where x is an integer smaller than 1 or larger than 2147483647) <br>
         Expected: Invalid command message displaying the format for proper command usage.
-The text in the command box will also turn red. <br><br>
+The text in the command box will also turn red.

     13. Other incorrect edit commands to try: `edit x m/Avid hiker` (where x is an integer larger than the list size and smaller than 2147483648) <br>
         Expected: Message displaying that the person index provided does not exist.
-The text in the command box will also turn red. <br><br>
+The text in the command box will also turn red.

     14. Note:
         - Multiple attributes can be edited at once by specifying the corresponding prefix.